Kaushik2003/Aura.Fun/README.md

 ### Key Concepts

 **Positions**: Each time a fan mints tokens, a Position struct is created recording the quantity, collateral deposited (minus fees), stage at mint time, and timestamp.
 Positions are stored in an array per fan address, enabling:
-- Fair FIFO redemptions (oldest positions redeemed first)
-- Proportional forced burns (each position loses tokens/collateral pro-rata)
-- Accurate collateral attribution (no global pool confusion)

-**Stages**: Discrete progression levels (0-4 in default config) that gate minting capacity.
-Creators must stake cumulative CELO amounts to unlock each stage, which increases the maximum token supply fans can mint.
-Stage 0 = vault created but not bootstrapped (no minting allowed).

-**Peg Calculation**: The CELO-per-token exchange rate is calculated dynamically as `P(aura) = BASE_PRICE * (1 + K * (aura/A_REF - 1))`, bounded between 0.3 and 3.0 CELO.
-Higher aura = higher peg = more valuable tokens.

-**Health Ratio**: Vault collateralization calculated as `Health = totalCollateral / (totalSupply * peg)`.
-Must be ≥150% for minting, liquidatable if <120%.

-**Forced Burn**: When oracle updates cause supply to exceed the aura-based supply cap, anyone can call `checkAndTriggerForcedBurn()` to start a 24-hour grace period.
-After the deadline, anyone can call `executeForcedBurn(maxOwners)` to proportionally burn tokens and write down collateral across all positions.
-Batched processing prevents gas limit issues with many position owners.

 **Liquidation**: When health <120%, liquidators pay CELO via `liquidate()` to buy down supply, earning a 1% bounty.
 The protocol calculates how many tokens to burn to restore health to 150%, burns them pro-rata across positions, pays the bounty, adds remaining CELO to vault collateral, and extracts a creator penalty.

 ## Architecture